SalvatoreTosti/urchin/README.md

 #Urchin
-A C++ implementation of an "Advanced Wars"-like RTS
+A C++ implementation of an "Advanced Wars"-like Turn Based Strategy Game

 ##Authors
 Salvatore and Antonio Tosti